alexdenne/battalion/original/rules/index.md

 Attacking Tricks

-        After a blocker is selected, each player, starting with the attacking player takes it in turns to cast a trick, once all players have cast their tricks, resolve them                  simultaniously.
+        After a blocker is selected, each player, starting with the attacking player takes it in turns to cast a trick.
+        After all players have cast their tricks, they must be resolved at once.

 Resolving Attacks

          Once all tricks are cast and resolved, each army loses a number of troops equal to the attack power of the opposing army.
-          Surviving armies are returned to their owners board.
+         Surviving armies are returned to their owner's board.
-          If you destroy an enemy army, through any means, you increase your maximum hand size by 1.
+         As always, if you destroy an enemy army, you increase your maximum hand size by 1.

 Tricks

           Tricks may be played by ANY player during a players Action step (even if it is not your turn).
           Players can influence combat, and other players turn with a well-timed trick.
+          A defeated player who has lost all of their towers, may not cast tricks.